Brandon4106/Fin_377_Swish_Insights/README.md

 ## Analysis

-Here are some graphs that we created in our analysis
+Here are some graphs that we created in our analysis.
+We saved them to the `pics/` subfolder and include them via the usual markdown syntax for pictures.

 ![](pics/plot1.png)
 <br><br>